 Some say that the bark is more of a cough or a heavy huff.
-Either way, it sounds like the rat is barking to me.
+Either way, it sounds like the rat is barking at me.

 Why do rats bark?

-When I heard a rat barking, it was because it had been caught in a live-catch rat trap.
+When I heard a rat barking, it was because I had caught it in a live-catch rat trap.
 The rat was barking when I got too close to the trap.

 I must admit, this one scared the living daylights out of me when I first heard it.
 I have very close to the rat at the time, which is why it was so terrifying.